appsy-gc/missiondash/readme.md

 db.session.commit()
 ```

+## Feedback

+### General Feedback

+- **Strengths**:
+  - The purpose is clear and well-articulated, making it easy to understand the project's goals.
+  - Comprehensive scope and database design.
+  - The Entity-Relationship Diagram (ERD) is well-structured and easy to follow.

+- **Areas for Improvement**:
+  - Consider allowing more than one jet and crew to be assigned to a mission for enhanced flexibility.

+### Jet Model, Schema, and Controller Feedback

+- **Strengths**:
+  - Excellent use of error handling with Marshmallow validation and SQLAlchemy IntegrityError.
+  - Clear and informative response messages for API users.
+  - The `string_validator` function promotes code reusability and adheres to DRY principles.

+- **Areas for Improvement**:
+  - Add explicit field lengths to all string fields for additional database-level validation.
+  - Implement consistent use of `["GET"]` method in route decorators to enhance readability.

+### Updates Implemented Based on Feedback

+- Added explicit length constraints to all string fields in models.
+- Ensured all `GET` routes include the `["GET"]` method for clarity.
+- Fixed duplicate code in the `update_jet` function.

 ## Additional Notes

 - For any issues, refer to the Flask app logs or database logs.
 - Make sure your `.env` file is correctly configured for database connectivity.

 ---

 End of README